ni/niveristand-aim-arinc429-custom-device/Docs/Theory of Operations/Theory of Operations.md

 ### Execution Unit Factory

 This Factory is included in the Engine library but executes on the host PC during deployment of the custom device.
-Each Execution Unit's data is retrieved from the System Definition, channels references are configured, and the execution mode of each is determined.
+Each Execution Unit's data is retrieved from the System Definition, channel references are configured, and the execution mode of each is determined.
 The output of `Create Execution Unit.vi` is deployed to the target and un-flattened in the RT Engine.

 ## Execution Modes